FOUR PILLARS OF ENERGY SAVINGS

 The Intelligent Thermal Battery becomes an integrated part of your existing or new cooling/heating system.
 The thermal circuit is wedged between the heat generating and consuming units as energy storage, so that the thermal battery creates a bypass circuit.

 The intelligence of HeatTank Thermal Battery and Heatventors GigaBattery uses local data and central big data to make decisions.
 Local data: function describing the change in outside temperature, development of expected internal temperatures, electricity price, and energy consumption/efficiency curve of heat generating equipment.
-The data stored in the centre are the verifiable control curves of similar installations (offices, hotels, thermal parameters) and the characteristics of latitudes, etc. for the operation of the Thermal Battery controller.
+The data stored in the centre is based on the control curves of similar facilities (offices, hotels, universities), as well as latitude and other characteristics.
+This is the basis for the operation of the heat accumulator controller.

 The Heatventors Intelligent Thermal Battery is an active-passive device.
 It is an active part of the thermal engineering system in terms of optimizing the control of the heating/cooling unit within a fine framework.
 It is a passive part of the original control circuit in that it does not use its own energy (beyond the minimum power requirement of the controller's chips) for its operation.
 It is also an active-passive element of the thermal engineering system because it acts as a thermal energy storage device during the charging cycle as a consumer and as an energy producer during the discharge cycle.